 If you need up-to-date information about climbing Mount Rinjani, please read our official Mount Rinjani Trekking Guide.
 In short, the most direct route to Mt Rinjani’s summit is from the Sembalun side.
 Most ascents are usually made in the early morning.
 Although the mountain is not technically difficult, it is recommended to use a registered trekking company to climb Mount Rinjani.
 Many people choose to climb Mt Rinjani as a circuit, starting in Senaru and descending down to the crater lake, before climbing to the summit on the final day.
 You can climb Mt Rinjani as part of a 2 day/ 1 night; 3 day/ 2 night or 4 day/ 3 night package.
 Should you just want to climb as far as the crater rim (an achievement in itself) it is possible to do this as part of a 2 day / 1 night Senaru Crater Rim trek.

 How hard is Mount Rinjani?

 How hard you will find climbing Mount Rinjani will depend on your fitness level and hiking experience.
 The distances covered each day are not great (typically 10-14km), but there is significant elevation gain (which translates as steep hills!).
-The climb to the summit is difficult (as it involves steep gradient and soft terrain), but you don’t have to be a superhuman athlete to climb Mount Rinjani – we have had customers of all ages and levels conquer this amazing peak.
+The climb to the summit is difficult, as it involves steep gradient and soft terrain, but you don’t have to be a superhuman athlete to climb Mount Rinjani – we have had customers of all ages and levels conquer this amazing peak.
 To help people prepare for the challenge of climbing Mount Rinjani we created a fitness guide and video resource on our YouTube channel.
 You can find our exercise series, Mount Rinjani Training Guide here.

 What to wear on Mount Rinjani?